 June 21-23, 2018

-Conference Venue: The Lucie and Thornton Blackburn Conference Centre, is located in the Canary District - named after a greasy spoon called The Canary - one of the newest and fastest growing neighbourhoods in Toronto.
 A mix of old and new, the new buildings in the area were built to host to the 2015 Pan/Parapan Am Games Athletes Village.
-The area is now home to the Cherry St YMCA, George Brown College's first student residence, and the 18-acre Corktown Common park.
+The area is now home to the Cherry St YMCA and the 18-acre Corktown Common park.
 It is also steps away from the Distillery District (an area full of restaurants, cafes, boutiques, galleries and Soulpepper Theatre).
-The conference venue, in one of the new George Brown residence buildings (where conference attendees will also be able to stay), is fully accessible, has 3 fully-equipped convertible meeting spaces, a lounge area with kitchen, and free WiFi throughout.
-There are numerous restaurants, coffee shops and other amenities in the area and the 514 Cherry/KingSt Streetcar is steps away.
+The conference venue is fully accessible, has 3 fully-equipped convertible meeting spaces, a lounge area with kitchen, and free WiFi throughout.
+There are numerous restaurants, coffee shops and other amenities in the area and the 514 Cherry/KingSt Streetcar is also nearby.

 Conference Banquet: The Hot House Restaurant located in the historic St Lawrence Market neighbourhood and offers great food in a casual atmosphere.
 Our banquet will be held on Saturday, June 23.